VladDaniliuk/action-bump_version/README.md

-# action-release-releaseapk
+# action-dump_version

-🕷 Build and release release APK when your push
+🕷 Dump version name and code when you push

 ## Usage